Coined Cuisine

 Headshot of Shani, founder of Coined Cuisine

-Modified: Nov 9, 2024 · Published: Jun 1, 2022 by Shani W. · This post may contain affiliate links · Leave a Comment
+Modified: May 20, 2026 · Published: Jun 1, 2022 by Shani H. · This post may contain affiliate links · 2 Comments

-Homemade Strawberry Rosé Popsicles are the BEST way to have your wine and eat it too!
-Blend together your favorite brand of rosé, some fresh strawberries, and a bit of fruit juice... then freeze in popsicle molds, and voila!
+Homemade Strawberry Rosé Popsicles are the best way to have your wine... and eat it too!
+Blend together your favorite brand of rosé, some fresh strawberries, and a bit of fruit juice... then freeze in popsicle molds, and voila.
 These are naturally sweetened and have the perfect balance of fruity & boozy flavors.

 A tray of ice topped with homemade Strawberry Rose popsicles.

 Say hello to Vol. 2 of my summer miniseries - Homemade Strawberry Rosé Popsicles!
 I'm going to post four homemade popsicle recipes (both boozy and non-alcoholic) to keep everyone cool and refreshed for the season.
-Last week was a Peach Creamsicle flavor, and that was a HUGE hit.
-I can't wait for you guys to see the other flavors we're coming up with!

 Ingredients